 Outputs and Outcomes:

 This project enhances our FRN-for-AEI learnings and our knowledge whether multi-stakeholder platforms and farmer-led research are an efficient approach to farmer-researcher co-learning.
 The team also builds on and further disseminates the Leadership training provided by the Center for Creative Leadership, and has an explicit approach to inclusiveness of women and young people.
 Since Mali and Burkina Faso take part in the project, learnings across the contexts of these two countries will be possible.

-In 2015, the McKnight Foundation granted funding to the Center for Creative Leadership (CCL) to provide leadership development to the farmers, local researchers, scientists, development practitioners and other key stakeholders of the Collaborative Crop Research Program – West Africa community of practice.
-The overall mission of the 4-year leadership initiative was to enhance their effectiveness as leaders as well as improve their cross-sectoral collaboration, communication, and decision-making. […]
+In 2015, the McKnight Foundation granted funding to the Center for Creative Leadership (CCL) to provide leadership development to farmers, local researchers, scientists, development practitioners, and other key stakeholders of the WAf CoP.
+The four-year leadership initiative’s mission was to enhance their effectiveness as leaders as well as improve their cross-sectoral collaboration, communication, and decision-making. […]

 Source: Center for Creative Leadership (CCL)

 Resource Type: Organizational publication or report